Solid Waste Indicators (what we measure)

 Quantity of Waste Generated and Recycled

-The following graphs show how much waste is being disposed of to transfer stations in our district and how much of this waste is being recycled/composted.
+The following graphs show how much waste is being disposed of at Council-operated transfer stations in our district and how much of this waste is being recycled/composted.
+This excludes waste disposed of in commercially operated landfills.

-Overall there has been a general decrease in the amount of waste being disposed of at the waste transfer stations between 2006/07 and 2014/15.
-In 2015/16, the volume of waste increased slightly.
-The decline beginning in 2011/12 was due to the loss of the Council’s largest private customer that used the Council’s transfer stations to dispose of waste; however, this waste was still sent to landfill.
+Overall the amount of waste being disposed of at the waste transfer stations has steadily increased in the last four years.
+The reduction between 2011/12 and 2012/13 is due to the loss of the Council’s largest private customer that used the Council’s transfer stations to dispose of waste; however, this waste was still sent to landfill.

-The percentage of our district’s waste being recycled or composted has increased steadily over the last 5 years.
-However the graph above detailing the quantity of waste recycled varies from year to year.
+The percentage of our district’s waste being recycled or composted has increased since 2009/10.
+However, the graph above detailing the quantity of waste recycled varies from year to year.
 This is due to variation in the quantity of green waste being composted.